RussOakham/wanderlust-recipes/README.md

 <details>
 <summary>
-2. Insert new user record into the database, with defined username, password and user role:
+2. Insert a new user record into the database, with a defined username, password and user role:
 </summary>

 ```